 Increase scientific and technical co-operation with a view to ensure the capacity of monitoring fisheries based on sound and reliable data, and of evaluating the state of marine resources and of the marine environment;

-Make use of technical assistance possibilities for fisheries monitoring control and surveillance establishing an operational fisheries monitoring centre and electronic monitoring system for fishing vessels;
+Make use of technical assistance possibilities for fisheries monitoring control and surveillance further developing an electronic monitoring system for fishing vessels;

 Take the necessary measures to ensure the proper implementation of the legal framework that will cover the fishing and fishing related activities of Georgia’s long distance fleet, including monitoring, control and surveillance tools over those activities, in order to effectively tackle IUU fishing;

 Actively support the implementation of the Common Maritime Agenda for the Black Sea and the identification of bankable projects.

+Improve conditions for small-scale fisheries and aquaculture development, enhance data collection, improve access to local markets and to supply chain, improve small-scale fisheries and aquaculture products’ food safety standards, and encourage the establishment of producers organisations.

-3.6 Connectivity, Energy, Environment, Climate Action and Civil Protection
+2.7 Connectivity, Energy, Environment, Climate Action and Civil Protection